 - More expensive than other mini massage guns

-If you’re looking for the lowest noise level possible, the Sonic massage gun is your answer.
-None of the massage guns on this list produce disruptive noise, but some of them are definitely louder than others.
+The Sonic massage gun is your answer if you’re looking for the lowest noise level possible.
+None of the massage guns on this list produce disruptive noise, but some are definitely louder than others.
 Therabody is among the loudest, followed by Hyperice due to the power of their motors.
-This gun is definitely weaker than the more expensive massage guns, as had to crank it up to level 3 to feel anything, but it creates almost no noise at the lower levels.
+This gun is weaker than the more expensive massage guns, as I had to crank it up to level 3 to feel anything, but it creates almost no noise at the lower levels.

-Features We Love: 5 speed levels, 4 hours of battery life, 8 interchangeable massage gun heads
+Features We Love: 5 speed levels, 4 hours of battery life, eight interchangeable massage gun heads

 - Very quiet massage gun motor